-Corporate liability is nonetheless possible under the UCPA.
-Moreover, a parent company may be liable for the action of its subsidiary if it had some involvement in the subsidiary's bribery or if the bribe-giving employee of the subsidiary could be seen as virtually an employee of the parent.
-Parent companies are expected to ensure that subsidiaries establish and operate systems to prevent bribery as appropriate to the degree of risk, as indicated in the updated Guidelines for the Prevention of Bribery of Foreign Public Officials released by the Ministry of Economy, Trade and Industry in July 2015.
+Corporate liability is possible under the UCPA.
+Moreover, a parent company may be liable for the action of its subsidiary if it had some involvement in the subsidiary's bribery or if the bribegiving employee of the subsidiary could be seen as virtually an employee of the parent.
+Parent companies are expected to ensure that subsidiaries establish and operate systems to prevent bribery as appropriate to the degree of risk, as indicated in the Guidelines for the Prevention of Bribery of Foreign Public Officials released by the Ministry of Economy, Trade and Industry in 2004, as subsequently amended (METI Guidelines).

 Under the Criminal Code, there is no exemption for facilitating payments.
 The UCPA does not make an exemption for facilitation payments either.
 However, if a person makes a payment to a foreign public official purely for the purpose of facilitating a normal administrative service to which he or she is entitled, it is generally understood that such a payment will not constitute bribery, as it is not thought that there is an improper business advantage.
+However, the METI guidelines provide that facilitation payments can amount to bribery, even in circumstances where a person seeking the performance of a routine administrative process in compliance with local laws may experience significantly prejudicial treatment as a result of not making such a payment.

-No. However, a Supreme Court ruling indicates that for a company to escape liability for an employee's actions, the company should have taken actions to prevent the violation in the form of proactive and specific instruction.
-Also, the existence of a strong compliance program may be taken into consideration by the courts in determining penalties.
+No. However, a Supreme Court ruling indicates that for a company to escape liability for an employee's actions, the company should have taken action to prevent the violation in the form of proactive and specific instructions.
+Also, the existence of a strong compliance programme may be taken into consideration by the courts in determining penalties.